Balanced Learning for Domain Adaptive Semantic Segmentation

 CV and Pattern Recognition

-Lets computers learn from different kinds of pictures.
+Teaches computers to learn from different data.